riikkanau/tutorial-flask-api/README.md

 ### Push from local repository to Azure
 - In VS Code terminal, go to the folder where your local repo for this project is
-- git remote add azure <insert the url you noted down earlier when creating the webapp>
+- git remote add azure insert-the-url-you-noted-down-earlier-when-creating-the-webapp
 - git push azure main:master (my git repo's main branch is called main.
 If yours is called master: git push azure master)